wangshankun/FastVideo/README.md

 scripts/inference/inference_hunyuan_STA.sh
 ```
 ### Video Demos using STA + Teacache
 Visit our [demo website](https://fast-video.github.io/) to explore our complete collection of examples.
-We shorten a single video generation process from 945s to 317s on a single H100.
+We shorten a single video generation process from 945s to 317s on single H100.

 ### Inference FastHunyuan on single RTX4090
 We now support NF4 and LLM-INT8 quantized inference using BitsAndBytes for FastHunyuan.
 With NF4 quantization, inference can be performed on a single RTX 4090 GPU, requiring just 20GB of VRAM.